What is Push Down Accounting?

 Example of Push Down Accounting

 Entity B acquired a 100% stake in Entity A for $800 million.
 Entity A chooses to apply pushdown accounting in its separate financial statements.
 The fair value of Entity A’s identifiable assets acquired was to the tune of $800 mn and the fair value of liabilities assumed was $150 mn on the date of acquisition.
-The book value of the identifiable assets of Entity A as on the date of acquisition is $700, and that of liabilities assumed is $100 million.
-The common stock of Entity A on the date of acquisition was $100 million, additional paid-in capital was $200 million, and retained earnings were $300 million.
+The book value of the identifiable assets of Entity A as of the date of acquisition is $700, and that of liabilities assumed is $100 million.
+The common stock on the date of acquisition was $100 million, additional paid-in capital was $200 million, and retained earnings were $300 million.

 Solution: